TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/crystal/how-to-implement-the-solution.md

 line, then I would instinctively add a new line to the string (see line 2 above) to create extra space.

-Of course, that doesn’t work.
+Of course, that doesnâ€™t work.
 I suspect that Crystal style would prefer the following:

 ```crystal
 puts 'Hello, World!'
 puts
 ```

 Or, something along those lines.
-At any rate, I’ve gone a bit too far down a rabbit hole.
+At any rate, Iâ€™ve gone a bit too far down a rabbit hole.
-Let’s learn how to run our solution.
+Letâ€™s learn how to run our solution.